Bandytwin/Bandytwin.github.io/md_forecasting.md

 <img src="images/levelshift_ex.png?raw=true"/>

 The source of these discontinuities is nebulous, but if they are included in modeling they degrade overall performance.
-An effective way to ID them is with a month-over-month absolute change in MD over 25%, and has the added benefit of also catching the counties with the smallest MD values.
+An effective way to ID them is by selecting counties with a month-over-month absolute change in MD greater than 25%.
+This method has the added benefit of also catching the counties with the smallest MD values.
 Due to time constraints, I chose to exclude the difficult-to-model counties from the main modeling process, and simply use persistence forecasts for them.
 That said, I think creating a process to remove discontinunities has a lot of potential to improve performance.

 <img src="images/cfips_dist.png?raw=true"/>